 Why Authenticate in API Gateway Environments

 API Gateways act as a control point for the outside world to access the various application services (monoliths, microservices, serverless functions) running in your environment.
-In microservices or hybrid application architecture, any number of these workloads will need to accept incoming requests from external end users (clients).
-Incoming requests can be treated as anonymous or authenticated and depending on the service, you may want to establish and validate who the client is, the service they are requesting and define any access or traffic control policies.
+In microservices or hybrid application architecture, any number of these workloads need to accept incoming requests from external end users (clients).
+Incoming requests are treated as anonymous or authenticated and depending on the service.
+You may want to establish and validate who the client is, the service they are requesting, and define any access or traffic control policies.

 Authentication in Gloo

 This section refers specifically to the Gloo Enterprise external auth server.
 If you are using the open source version of Gloo, please refer to the Custom Auth section of the security docs.

 Gloo Enterprise provides a variety of authentication options to meet the needs of your environment.
 They range from supporting basic use cases to complex and fine grained secure access control.
 Architecturally, Gloo uses a dedicated auth server to verify the user credentials and determine their permissions.
 Gloo provides an auth server that can support several authN/Z implementations and also allows you to provide your auth server to implement custom logic.

 OPTIONS requests, and your application is doing CORS, please refer to the Understanding CORS docs.

 By default, Gloo’s built-in Auth Server deploys as a Kubernetes pod.
 To authenticate a request, Gloo needs to communicate with the authentication service over the network.
 In case you deem this overhead not to be acceptable for your use case, you can deploy the server in sidecar mode.

 In this configuration, the Ext Auth server runs as an additional container inside the